jenkinsci/openshift-k8s-credentials-plugin/README.md

+# openshift-token-kubernetes-credentials

-# Introduction
+## Introduction

 This plugin provides an extension for the [kubernetes-credentials-provider-plugin](https://github.com/jenkinsci/kubernetes-credentials-provider-plugin) plugin, and the [openshift-client-plugin](https://github.com/jenkinsci/openshift-client-plugin) that extend the kubernetes credentials provider to create the special credential type required by the openshift-client-plugin when interacting with an openshift cluster.

-## Usage
+## Getting started

-This plugin consumes extends the kubernetes-credentials-provider-plugin to consume kubernetes secrets with a `"jenkins.io/credentials-type"` of `"openshiftToken"`.
-These secrets need to have a data property `"text"` that contains a base64 encoded `token` for openshift cluster.

-### Example
+The plugin consume Kubernetes credentials of type 'openshiftToken'.

+You will find an example bellow

 ```
 apiVersion: v1